South Kiva, Democratic Republic of Congo: City of Peace

 ABOUT JEAN PAU ELONGO

 Jean Paul Elongo was born on 11.11.1982 in the village of Nundu in Fizi territory in eastern Democratic Republic of Congo.

 In 1990-1996, he did his primary education at the Catholic Primary School Munanira Uvira.
 In 1997, he left the country to seek refuge in Tanzania in the camp of Congolese refugees for 10 years where I got my degree in LAC commercial and technical Administrative.

 In 2006, Jean Paul voluntarily returned to the country to continue his studies at the Higher Institute of Rural Development.

 Jean Paul <email@example.com>

 ABOUT SOUTH KIVU, D.R.
-CONGO
+CONGO (from Wikipedia)

 South Kivu is a province of the Democratic Republic of Congo.
 It borders the North Kivu province in the north, west Maniema and Tanganyika south.
 To the east, it borders Rwanda, Burundi and Tanzania.
 South Kivu province has three cities: Bukavu, capital of the province, Baraka and Uvira.

 THE CONCEPT OF TERRITORY AND IDENTITY CONFLICTS OF BIRTH